Our Familial and Racial Existence in Heaven

 A separate type of objection is that this is all too speculative.
 Since we should not speak where God has not spoken (Deut.
 29:29), conjecture on the nature of our fellowship and identity in heaven can only be dangerous.
 To require God to conform to our sentiments on an issue is blasphemous; if it were really that important, He would have made it obvious to us in His Word—and so the objection goes.
 Ironically, this objection turns out to be quite presumptuous itself.
 To say that God needs to have made a doctrine like this one obvious is to say that He is forbidden from stating doctrines implicitly in His Word.
 It cannot be seriously argued that some particular degree of explicitness is required for us to believe a doctrine.
 We either can reason about it on the basis of general and special revelation, or we cannot.

 The question ultimately comes down to the chain of reasoning provided above.
-Given the premises that we will not at the resurrection somehow forget all our deep bonds, and that part of who we are is corporately grounded, it obviously follows that we will maintain our familial and racial identity in heaven.
+Given the premises that we will not at the resurrection somehow forget all our deep bonds, and that part of who we are is corporately grounded, it follows that we will maintain our familial and racial identity in heaven.
 The reasoning is inexorable: a mere argument that Scripture does not explicitly state my conclusion—even though it essentially does in Revelation 7:9—is irresponsible.

 Conclusion